vyos/vyos-documentation/docs/documentation.rst

 Documentation
 #############

-As most software projects we also have a lack in documentation.
-We encourage every VyOS user to help us improve our documentation.
-This will not only be beneficial for you (when reading something up) but also for the whole world.
+We encourage every VyOS user to help us improve our documentation as we have a deficit like most software projects.
+This not only be helps you when reading, but also everyone else.

 If you are willing to contribute to our documentation this is the definite guide how to do so.